 Dissociative identity disorder treatment is frequently unavailable in the public health system.
 This means people with the condition remain at high risk of ongoing illness, disability, and re-victimization.

-The underlying cause of the disorder, which is severe trauma, has been largely overlooked, with little discussion of the prevention or early identification of extreme abuse.
-Future research should not only address treatment outcomes but also focus on public policy around prevention and detection of extreme trauma.
+The disorder's underlying cause, severe trauma, has been largely overlooked, with little discussion of the prevention or early identification of extreme abuse.
+Future research should address treatment outcomes and focus on public policy around the prevention and detection of extreme trauma.

 If you're feeling suicidal, or you know someone who is, please reach out to someone.
 If you're in the US, you can reach the National Suicide Prevention Lifeline at 1.800.273.8255.
 If you're not in the US, click here for a link to crisis centers around the world.